Highlighting forced marriages through pictures

-Forced marriages are not a new issue in Pakistan, which in recent years have been highlighted on social and electronic media and press.
-Rida Shah is an aspiring photographer from Islamabad, who has captured the ordeal, one has to under go while getting married against one's wish, through her lens.
+LAHORE-Forced marriages are not a new phenomenon in Pakistan.
+In recent years, this issue has been highlighted by the print, electronic and social media.
+Rida Shah is an aspiring photographer from Islamabad who has captured the ordeal of those who get married against their will, through her lens.

 Rida has a versatile portfolio ranging from random photography to theme based layout, and shoots for clothing lines.